Dreaming of a million-dollar smile? Looking at your options? Odds are, you’ve heard of Invisalign.

 For Six Month Smiles, it’s their variety.
 They offer both clear aligners and clear braces.
 You can choose whichever option you prefer for a comparable price.

 Let’s be clear, though: variety is not the only factor to consider when choosing a treatment method.
-There’s treatment quality, speed, financing, customer service, and so much more.
+There’s oversight, quality, financing, patient support, and so much more.
 Fortunately, that’s what we’re here to cover.
 This guide contains everything you need to know about Six Month Smiles, so you can decide if it’s a good fit for you.

 At first, Six Month Smiles offered only clear braces—regular braces with tooth-colored brackets and clear wires.
 As the company and customer base grew, they decided to introduce clear aligners as well.
 Thanks to that variety, Six Month Smiles has options that are powerful and nearly invisible.
 In addition, Six Month Smiles can accept more clients than many other companies.